Texas Realtors Residential Lease

 TXR Lease is “As Is”

-Does leasing a residence “as is” (with all faults) reflect the reality of what real-world tenants expect?
-Does not the average tenant justifiably assume that the property is in decent condition and that the electricity and plumbing actually work?
+Does leasing a residence “as is” (with all faults) reflect the reality of what real-world tenants expect in the 2020s?
+Certainly not.

-Even though a landlord may lease a residential property “as is” and without assurances as to property condition, a residential landlord in Texas is obligated to disclose defects and other material facts that could reasonably affect the tenant’s decision to lease or not the lease the property (Deceptive Trade Practices Act, Chap.
+Even though the TXR lease misleadingly claims to be “as is” and without assurances as to property condition, a residential landlord in Texas is still obligated under the DTPA to disclose defects, adverse conditions and other material facts that could reasonably affect the tenant’s decision to lease or not the lease the home.
+Deceptive Trade Practices Act, Chap.
 17, Tex.
 Bus. & Com.
-Code).
-As with residential sales, the duty to disclose known defects, material facts, and adverse conditions in residential leasing applies notwithstanding that the transaction may be “as is” and without representation or warranty.
+Code.

-Unfortunately, there are many sellers and landlords (and even their agents) who have not gotten the message.
-There is no clause (including an “as is” clause) that can lawfully be included in a residential sales contract or residential lease that enables or permits non-disclosure of known defects, material facts, and adverse conditions.
+There is no clause (including an “as is” clause) that can lawfully be included in a residential lease that enables or permits non-disclosure by the landlord of known defects, adverse conditions, and material facts.
+This constitutes consumer fraud under the DTPA.
+Again, however, the tenant’s remedy is to hire a lawyer to file an expensive lawsuit.

-Landlord’s Duty of Disclosure.
-Landlord acknowledges a legal duty to disclose known defects, material facts, and adverse conditions on the Property in advance of lease signing.
-This duty of disclosure applies notwithstanding that the Lease may be “as is” and without warranty, express or implied.
-(Refer to the Deceptive Trade Practices Act, Chap.
-17 of Tex.
-Bus. & Com.
-Code.)
-Tenant is relying upon Landlord’s obligation to make full disclosure.
-Were this not the case, Tenant would not agree to lease the Property.
-Unless expressly disclosed herein, Landlord has no disclosures to make about known defects, material facts, needed repairs, hazards, deficiencies, or adverse conditions on the Property.
-Landlord knows of none of these that have not already been fully disclosed.
-There are no known termites, wet sheetrock, or mold.
+(2) Agreement to Disclose Defects: Landlord agrees to disclose known defects, material facts, and adverse conditions affecting the Property in advance of lease signing.
+This applies notwithstanding that the Lease may be “as is” and without warranty, express or implied.
+Tenant is relying upon Landlord’s agreement to make full disclosure.
+Were this not the case, Tenant would not lease the Property.

 No General Duty to Repair or Maintain